 Here are are the controls closed up and without anything being obvious.
 Clicking the disclosure triangles reveals more details abut each tool.
 Most of the tools are fairly self-explanatory.
 Things like light, colour and so on.

 If you are an amateur photographer this set of controls and sliders would be more than ample.
-Clicking the disclosure triangles in front of each control reveals a finer set of control that has numerical values making it easy to calculate how much each slider needs to be moved to achieve.
+Clicking the disclosure triangles in front of each control reveals a finer set of control that has numerical values making it easy to calculate how much each slider needs to be moved to achieve a desired result.

-So being able to measure and evaluate a picture is integral to an serious workflow.
+So being able to measure and evaluate a picture is integral to any serious workflow.
 Will apple add this feature and the others I need to make this a real contender on the pro market?
 I doubt it.
-However if yo are a prolific photographer and want an easy no-fuss way to keep your photographs organsied this software is not to be sneezed at.
+However if you are a prolific photographer and want an easy no-fuss way to keep your photographs organsied this software is not to be sneezed at.